 Please note: This is not an artist residency; rather, it mirrors our academic fellowships in that VAs are expected to utilize Harvard’s academic resources to pursue individual research interests.

 The VAF Provides:

 - Each artist a stipend of $8,000 for the 8-week duration of the program to cover all costs incurred during the fellowship at the Mittal Institute.
-These include but are not limited to accommodations, meals, domestic travels, etc.
+These include but are not limited to accommodations, meals, health insurance, domestic travels, etc.